-The steel construction makes it fairly durable, but not quite to the extent of pistols that are treated for extra protection.
-It comes with fixed combat sights, which offer good performance and convenience for shooters who don’t want to tweak them.
+The steel construction makes it reasonably durable, but not quite to the extent of pistols that are treated for extra protection.
+It comes with fixed combat sights, which offer excellent performance and convenience for shooters who don’t want to tweak them.

 6. S&W Performance Center 1911

 The Performance Center pistol is a tiny weapon that can serve well as a carry weapon or in competitions.

 The trigger is particularly good, with a light pull and an over-travel stop that makes it easier to shoot rapidly and accurately.

 The pistol is designed to take a cable lock, so it is also a good choice for those who need secure storage.
 It is equipped with both grip and thumb safeties, which ensure that it is just as safe to carry.

 The recoil can be excessive, but you should consider this pistol if you prioritize safety and ease of transportation.

 5. Taylor’s & Co A1

 The A1 is very close to the original 1911 design and is one of the best 1911 pistols for people who need something rugged.
 The gun’s finish offers extra protection from the elements, and quality manufacturing provides some resistance to wear and tear.